fioprotocol/fio.relic/docs/deployment.md

 ## PostgreSQL, FIO.Chronicle and FIO Nodeos Deployment Overview
 The FIO.Relic ecosystem is comprised of PostgreSQL, FIO.Chronicle and FIO Nodeos Blockchain.
 While this guide includes documentation on deploying a FIO Blockchain Node, the assumption is that a FIO Blockchain node is already stood up, configured and running.
 Regardless, there are three components to a FIO.Relic System;
-1) PostgreSQL RDMS
+1) FIO Nodeos Blockchain node
 2) FIO.Chronicle
-3) FIO Nodeos Blockchain node
+3) PostgreSQL RDMS

-Each component of the FIO.Relic ecosystem has connection parameters for data processing.
-For instance, a FIO Nodeos history node will provide history via the state history plugin, FIO.Chronicle will pull data from that port, process it and, via its connection to PostgreSQL, persist it.
+Each component of the FIO.Relic ecosystem has configuration parameters for history data processing.
+For instance, a FIO Nodeos history node will process and provide history via the state history plugins, FIO.Chronicle will pull data from the API plugin, process it and, via its connection to PostgreSQL, persist it.

-The following table outlines the default connection parameters, however, for a production configuration, please use this table as a template for the target environment.
+The following table specifically outlines the default connection parameters, however, for a production configuration please use this table as a template for the actual target environment.

 | Application | Parameter | Default Value | Target Env Value | Purpose |
 |-|-|-|-|-|